Charged Complexity and the Thermofield Double State: Complex Scalar Field Theory

-where as usual we have subtracted the zero point energy.
-This reflects the fact that particle and antiparticles contribute to the energy of a given state according to the sum of their number operators while contributing to the charge as with inverse signs.
+This reflects the fact that particles and antiparticles contribute to the energy of a given state according to the sum of their number operators while contributing to the charge with opposite signs.